 7 min read · Cost

+The causes cluster around a handful of failures.
 Missing or compromised flashing at windows, doors, roof intersections, and trim transitions.
-Failed caulk at penetrations (vents, hose bibs, electrical).
-Compromised weather-resistive barrier (tears, missed laps, incorrect installation).
-Reverse-lapped flashing that channels water inward.
-Cladding-to-grade clearance violation wicking moisture upward.
-Cracked or open siding allowing direct water entry.
+Failed caulk at penetrations like vents, hose bibs, and electrical boxes.
+A damaged weather-resistive barrier — tears, missed laps, or incorrect installation.
+Reverse-lapped flashing that actively channels water inward.
+Cladding installed too close to grade, wicking moisture upward.
+And cracked or open siding allowing direct entry.
+Notice that most of these are detailing and installation faults, not product defects — which is why install quality matters far more than the cladding brand on the box.

 Water intrusion repair scope ranges